 - Receiving higher response rates with concise questioning and convenience

-- Reacting to more topical subjects as they come up at work
+- Reacting to more topical subjects as they come up in the workplace

 - Ensuring transparency and enabling discussion through shareable insights

-- Pinpointing issues before they escalate into problems
+- Pinpointing issues before they escalate into reasons for quitting

-- Narrowing down the timelines of results review and solutions implementation from months to weeks
+- Reducing the timeline of reviewing survey results and implementing solutions from months down to weeks

 - Empowering HR managers to affect real change in their workplace